coderefinery/git-intro/content/branches.md

 ```

 - Commits are depicted here as little boxes with abbreviated hashes.
-- Here the branch `master` points to a commit.
+- Here the branch `main` points to a commit.
 - "HEAD" is the current position (remember the recording head of tape recorders?).
 - When we talk about branches, we often mean all parent commits, not only the commit pointed to.